jrofurtado/docker-monitor-health-agent/README.md

 # Environment variables

-* KEY - App key you get when adding the App to the central monitoring container running docker-monitor-health-server
+* KEY - App key you get when adding the Application to the central monitoring container running docker-monitor-health-server
 * DOCKER_API_VERSION default "v1.40" - Docker API version
 * APP_NAME default "undefined" - Application name
 * COLLECT_STATS default "false" - Also collect docker stats like cpu and memory for each container